Chart Color Schemes

 Population

-Population growth drivers in Black Mountain are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Black Mountain are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Black Mountain as of November 2025 is around 1,666.
-This reflects an increase of 106 people since the 2021 Census, which reported a population of 1,560.
-The change is inferred from AreaSearch's resident population estimate of 1,659 following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This level of population equates to a density ratio of 41 persons per square kilometer.
-Over the past decade, Black Mountain has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing non-metro areas.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Black Mountain's estimated population is around 1,605.
+This reflects an increase of 45 people since the 2021 Census, which reported a population of 1,560.
+The change was inferred from AreaSearch estimates following examination of the latest ERP data release by the ABS in June 2024 and two validated new addresses since the Census date.
+This level of population equates to a density ratio of 39 persons per square kilometer.
+Over the past decade, Black Mountain (Qld) demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing non-metro areas.
 Population growth was primarily driven by interstate migration contributing approximately 72% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Note that these state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort.
-Moving forward, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area projected to grow by 169 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 9.9% in total over the 17 years.
+Moving forward, demographic trends indicate a population increase just below the median of Australia's non-metropolitan areas for Black Mountain (Qld) (SA2), with an expected growth of 166 persons to 2041 reflecting a total increase of 13.9% over the 17 years.

 Frequently Asked Questions - Population